EdAncerys/Learning-Journey-At-Makers/Week-3.md

 require 'features/web_helpers'
 ```

-- Feature test for second user story 2 using Capybara.
+- Feature test for second user story 2 with Capybara.
 - Refactor our code to use some Application logic stored in a Model         layer.
 We can store our Model layer in /lib, and access it from our       controller.
 This is known as a Separation of Concerns.
 - Write a feature test using Capybara.
 Implement a feature from the **Model** layer.
 Since we have a Player model, let's move those responsibilities into Player for now.
 Our tests for these things: